Trump’s Favored Candidate Just Won Nevada’s Senate Primary

 Current Issue

-Now, however, Brown is heading into a general election against an opponent who proved her political chops both in 2012, when she defeated Republican Senator Dean Heller, and in 2018, when she comfortably won reelection, and who has the full backing of the still-legendary machine that former Senator Harry Reid spent decades building up.
+Now, however, Brown is heading into a general election against an opponent who proved her political chops both in 2016, when she flipped a House seat vacated by Republican Joe Heck, and in 2018, when she defeated Republican Senator Dean Heller, and who has the full backing of the still-legendary machine that former Senator Harry Reid spent decades building up.

 Trump and Brown are both seeking to win service-sector votes in a state heavily reliant on jobs in entertainment, hotels, restaurants, bars, and casinos by pushing a policy banning the taxing of tip income.
 Democrats have, by contrast, focused more on boosting the minimum wage, expanding health benefits, protecting trade union bargaining rights in a strong union state, and, more generally, reforming the tax system so that it doesn’t so heavily favor the wealthy.